toneloc/toneloc.github.io/content/posts/books-2019.md

 I read <b>*Dreaming in Code: Two Dozen Programmers, Three Years, 4,732 Bugs, and One Quest for Transcendent Software</b>*.
 And as a software developer, I suffered the long, slow engineering trainwreck along with those two dozen programmers.
 Finally, NPR correspondent's Krista Tippet's <b>*Becoming Wise: An Inquiry into the Mystery and Art of Living</b>* was fascinating for the characters she interviewed.

-I may have read some other stuff; I can't remember!
-Here's to 2020's
+I may have read some other stuff; I can't remember.
+Thanks to the authors for the iniative and the good reads.
+And here's to the good books of 2020!